girijabrahme/rake_getting_started/README.md

 My instructions below assume that you are on Mac OS X. If you are running on Linux or Windows, you will have to adapt them as required.

+### Clone me!
+First off, clone this repo and cd to it.
+This will get you setup and ready to roll.

 ### brew
 As part of this process, you will need to install various packages that will need to be built from source.
 To ease that process for you, I recommend that you install the Mac OS X package manager, [_HomeBrew_](http://mxcl.github.io/homebrew/).